Building AI into Your Product Strategy

 Why AI PRDs Are Different

-Traditional PRD AI PRD
+Traditional PRDAI PRD

-"Show user's name" "Predict user preference with 85%+ accuracy"
+"Show user's name""Predict user preference with 85%+ accuracy"

-"Button click → action" "Input → model → probabilistic output"
+"Button click → action""Input → model → probabilistic output"

-"Same input = same output" "Same input can = different outputs"
+"Same input = same output""Same input can = different outputs"

-"Test once, ship" "Monitor continuously, retrain"
+"Test once, ship""Monitor continuously, retrain"

 The AI PRD Template